Writing without editing is like building a house without walls.

 What is the Hemingway App Editor?

 The Hemingway App is an editor that highlights and corrects grammar, fluency, and sentence structure in order to help your writing read and look better.
+It’s a self-editing tool that allows you to write more concisely.

 If you’re new to the world of writing software, you may not be aware of what’s available for you.